 The term business itself speaks of fierce competition, powerful marketing strategies, alliances, joint ventures, profits and probably everything else you could think of.
 With a view to expand your business, you need to be able to attract other businesses and grab profitable contracts.

 And, for that you have to be really creative to think of new ideas and ways to present those ideas in the form of a finely organized business proposal before your prospective clients.
-But before heading further, one must pay heed to a few mistakes that lead to downfall of most of the proposals.
-These can be anything inclusive of: inability to add value with appropriate facts, poor logistics, cut-and-paste concept that restricts the originality of a proposal, etc.
+But before heading further, one must pay heed to a few mistakes that lead to the downfall of most of the proposals.
+These can be anything inclusive of inability to add value with appropriate facts, poor logistics, a cut-and-paste concept that restricts the originality of a proposal, etc.

 When presenting your business proposal, keep in mind that the audience has the least idea about what you are going to propose and it’s you who is going to walk them down the whole process.
 So, be clear with your words.
 Avoid using excessive verbiage, irrelevant jargons or run-on sentences that will only spoil the essence of your information.

 Once again, be succinct, start your proposal with a clear, logical big picture and drill down deeper with time.

 Don’t Oversell, But be Responsible Towards Readers